 “Awards: 2008 National Holder for most walnuts cracked in 5 minutes.”

 Congratulations for such a great achievement, but clearly it’s irrelevant to the position you’re applying for.
 Include only the relevant achievements and awards in your resume.

 “Professional Experience: Braxton PR and Advertising Agency, Newton, MA – Pubic Relations Manager.”

 Don’t forget to proofread your resume.
 It will save you from potential awkward slipups.
-Hiring managers know what you actually meant, but still it’s embarrassing and unsettling.
+Hiring managers know what you actually meant, but still, it’s embarrassing and unsettling.

+Indeed, these horrible resume mistakes can kill your chance of landing a job.
+Though some of these mistakes are common, you should still watch out for these to pop in your resume.
 Crafting a perfect and interview-guaranteed resume should not be a tough task.
 But if you insist on finding the best provider of job search tools, the top resume writing company from our list got your back.

 Sources: workitdaily.com, LiveCareer, TheHuffingtonPost.com, Inc.